Pacific Southwest Airlines: Corporate culture

 In the 1960s PSA was known for the brightly colored flight attendant uniforms, with miniskirts; in the early 1970s the fashion changed to hotpants.
+PSA wanted to use colors that other airlines did not use to create a corporate image.
 A PSA flight attendant, Marilyn Tritt, wrote a book about her tenure at the company titled Long Legs and Short Nights.

 Throughout PSA's lifetime, the flight attendants, with their humor, over-the-top passenger service, and sense of duty, helped to create a loyal passenger following.
 One flight attendant, Sandy Daniels, with the help of a frequent flyer, started the "Precious Stewardess Association".
 Frequent fliers would bring tasty treats to the crew, particularly on morning flights.
 In turn, PSA started the "Precious Passenger Association", with certificates and free drinks given to friendly and helpful passengers.
+PSA also occasionally had “lucky seat” giveaways and comedy routines from the crew.

 Headquarters

 PSA headquarters were a windowless gray-brown building on Harbor Drive in San Diego, California.
 The building was San Diego International Airport's commuter terminal until 2015 when it was converted into administrative offices of the San Diego County Regional Airport Authority.